 1. What is the ICD-10 code for Vitamin D Deficiency?

 The ICD-10 code for Vitamin D Deficiency is **E55.9**.
-Defining a vitamin D deficiency without a specific subtype, the reason, or the cause is recorded as E55.9. this is the default coding.
+Defining a vitamin D deficiency without a specific subtype, the reason, or the cause is recorded as E55.9.
+This is the default coding.
 It is listed as a billing code under ICD-10-CM 2025.

 2. What is the ICD-10 code for Vitamin D Insufficiency?